identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 </div>

-It should be noted, that _git mapping_ configuration doesn't specify a directory to be transferred like `cp -r /src /app`. `add` parameter specifies a directory content that will be recursively transferred from the repository.
-That is if the `/assets` directory needs to be transferred to the `/app/assets` directory, then the name **assets** should be written twice, or `includePaths` [filter](#using-filters) can be used.
+It should be noted that _git mapping_ configuration doesn't specify the directory to be transferred (like `cp -r /src /app`).
+The `add` parameter specifies the contents of a directory that will be recursively copied from the repository.
+That is, if the `/assets` directory needs to be transferred to the `/app/assets` directory, then the name **assets** should be written twice, or, as an option, you can use an `includePaths` [filter](#using-filters).

 ```yaml
 git: